Welcome to Shaughnessy Point Grey Out of School Care

 To keep parents updated on any fee changes, special field trips, or meeting dates, calendars are made available at the beginning of each month and a monthly update email is sent to all members.
 As well, an information area next to the sign-out sheet often advises parents of current events.
 Please visit our website at https://spgoutofschoolcare.org at the beginning of each month for news updates and calendars.

 Your feedback is important to us.
 SPG encourages parents to provide ongoing comments or suggestions.
 We also conduct intermittent satisfaction surveys.
 Your responses help us develop programming policies and procedures to better serve your family and our community.

 Health and Safety Policies

 Late pick-up policy

 If you have not picked up your child by 6 pm, a fee of $1 per minute will apply (even if you call the centre in advance).
-Continued inability to arrive by the centre’s closing time of 6 pm will be brought to the Board of SPG for discussion of penalties, potentially a request for withdrawal.
-If the senior staff person is unable to reach you or another person on your pick-up list by 7:30 pm, we are required to notify Emergency Services of the Ministry for Children and Families.
+Continued inability to abide by the centre’s operating hours will be brought to the Board of Directors for discussion of penalties, potentially a request for withdrawal.
+If after 30 minutes from the centre closing time, the staff remains unable to make contact with you or any of the designated emergency contacts, your child will be turned over to the Ministry of Children and Family Emergency Services

 Should you or your authorized pick-up person be in a state deemed unsafe to provide care (eg: inebriated), staff members are instructed to advise that person to arrange for additional adult/familial support.
 Should the suggestion be refused, the police may be contacted.